 Third, funding is tied to project evaluations.
-Business units can commission evaluations on any topic they desire, but IEG did not identify any routine evaluation funding sources other than donor funds for impact and program evaluations and the administrative budget procedures that are used to finance the mandatory selfevaluations (see appendix C).
-Funding for formative, voluntary evaluations is therefore not readily available and it is not known how many are conducted.
-Key informants from the World Bank's noted the difficulty in securing funding for evaluations of government interventions in areas where the World Bank's does not have an active lending program, limiting opportunities to engage.
+Business units can commission evaluations on any topic they desire, but IEG did not identify any routine evaluation funding sources other than donor funds for impact and program evaluations and the administrative budget procedures that are used to finance the mandatory self-evaluations.22 Funding for formative, voluntary evaluations is therefore not readily available and it is not known how many are conducted.
+Key informants from the Bank noted the difficulty in securing funding for evaluations of government interventions in areas where the Bank does not have an active lending program, limiting opportunities to engage.